 Although Sprint is a fun tune, it resembles Felicity a bit too much in my opinion.
-Still, it's a good song to learn as an introduction to DADGAD tuning.
+Still, it's a good song to learn if you are passionate about it.

 This song by Sungha Jung doesn't get enough air time, in my opinion.
 I originally created a tutorial for the song which wasn't very popular, so I figured the song wasn't that good.
 But I was wrong.
 When I eventually learned the song, I loved the energy and the dark vibes from the song.

 Irony is in an unusual alternate tuning: C,G,D,G, B♭, D. There are also some complex rhythms that you will have to tackle.
 It's a challenging song that should get some more attention.

 At least one person enjoyed my performance of this song when I was filming the music video for my YouTube channel.
 When I finished playing the last tapped chords, he clapped his hands and exclaimed, "Nice!".
 I totally agree.